rcoacci/work-queue-examples/wq_allpairs/README.md

 Tuning Performance
 ------------------

-By default, both `allpairs_master` and `allpairs_multicore` will adjust to the proprties of your workload to run it efficiently.  `allpairs_master` will run a few sample executions of your comparison program to measure how long it takes, and then break up the work units into tasks that take abuot one minute each.
+By default, both `allpairs_manager` and `allpairs_multicore` will adjust to the proprties of your workload to run it efficiently.  `allpairs_manager` will run a few sample executions of your comparison program to measure how long it takes, and then break up the work units into tasks that take abuot one minute each.
 Likewise, `allpairs_multicore` will measure the number of cores and amount of memory